Holymir/erc20-swapper/README.md

+# Overview

+The proxy for the implementation is currently deployed at the address: `0xB88599047de09c0078017baA5BD0B412900E789c`.

+While the contract is comprehensive and meets most of the task requirements, there is potential for simplification and optimization to make it more gas-efficient.

 # ERC20 Swapper Implementation

 This project implements a Solidity smart contract for swapping Ether to ERC20 tokens using the UniswapV2Router02.
 It utilizes OpenZeppelin's upgradeable proxy pattern for easy upgrades and incorporates best practices for security and gas efficiency.